-- Review the slides (these, and Units 4 6)

-- understand all the concepts, quiz yourself

-- Use the book to help understand the slides

-- there will be no questions over material that is in the book but not on the slides

-- Review programming assignments (fix yours!)

-- get printouts of solutions 4, 5 and 6 up front or in my office

-- Review the Top Hat questions
+- Review the slides (Units 4 6, TDD, Programming) - understand all the concepts, quiz yourself - Use Revel to help understand the slides - there will be no questions over material that is in Revel but not on the slides - Review programming assignments (fix yours!) - > get old assignments or solutions up front or in my office - Review and redo the Squarecap and Revel questions - Practice, practice!
+Write code! Şleep!

-- Try some exercises from the book

-- Practice, practice!
-Write code!
-Sleep!